cypherpunk-academy/2064/en/026_2021_Beach cafe in Dahab.md

 You float completely weightless in the darkness.
 It's a whole different world down there."

-"Pling", it sounded from the bar.
+"Ping", it sounded from the bar.

 Achmed: "Shit.
 A lot going on today.